-- Clean parsley, cilantro and wash under running water to remove any dirt.
-Rinse jalapeño peppers, cut in half lengthwise and remove the seeds.
+- Clean parsley, cilantro, and wash under running water to remove any dirt.
+Rinse jalapeño peppers, cut them in half lengthwise, and remove the seeds.
 I keep 1 jalapeño with the seeds to give the harissa a little more kick.
 Trim and clean green onions.

 Make the Harissa